BorisKorobkov/code-example/readme.md

 ## Prologue

-When I was interviewed like a backend-developer, one of the tasks was:
+When I was interviewed like a PHP backend developer, one of the tasks was:

 _Create a site from scratch in pure PHP without using third-party libraries (except CSS).
 It should be a blog with ~~blackjack and hookers~~ tasks and (optional) comments._